Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/latymer-upper-school--11-plus--maths--2020--sample-paper-2_pr_prpcc.md

 </div>
 <div class='questioncodeblock'>
-<pre class='language-latex'><code class='language-latex'>I’m thinking of two numbers.
+<pre class='language-latex'><code class='language-latex'>I'm thinking of two numbers.
 When I double the first and add it to the second I get $160$.
 One of the numbers is half of the other.
 Which of these could be one of my numbers?
 <emptyline>
 A: $30$
 <emptyline>